Nasıl o kadar pasif olabilirsin? Neden misilleme yapmıyorsun?

 - The rescue party searched for the missing passengers.

-- I studied hard in order to pass the examination.
+- I must work hard to pass the test.

 Hasta herhangi bir anda ölebilir.